hroncok/python-minimization/document.md

 ## Conclusion

 You can see that some of the solutions offer significant slim-down with very little struggle, while other solutions may turn out to be to breaking.
 At the same time, various solutions can be combined.

+It is important to note that the solutions can contradict each other and the storage savings cannot be generally summed when combining them.
+As an example, we cannot deduplicate different optimization level bytecode cache files and ship them from different optional subpackages at the same time.

 For now, we plan to [start with bytecode cache deduplication](https://github.com/fedora-python/compileall2/issues/16), and we will let the Fedora community discuss our proposals.
 After all, there might be holes in them and the list is certainly not complete.